Do you have trouble sticking to your monthly budget? Use these tips to help you stay on track!

 A great way to stick to your budget is to use the envelope system.
 With the envelope system, you put the amount budgeted for variable expenses into envelopes.

 You use that cash, and don’t touch your debit or credit cards.
 When you actually see the money, you’re more careful with how you spend it.

 Save Where You Can

-It’s hard to stick to your budget sometimes.
-Thankfully, there are ways to do so.
-It might be giving yourself play money or finding cheaper ways to do things.
+Sticking to your budget can be hard sometimes.
+Give some of these strategies a try!
 Be smart about how you spend your money and you’ll have more money to spend on the things you want.